Margo Macdonald’s Statement

 Margo Macdonald’s Biography

 Margo Macdonald has been weaving tapestries for 30 years.
 She has exhibited tapestries and paintings in the Northwest and is represented in public and private collections throughout the United States.
 Her work reflects her immediate environment with an emphasis on realism.
 She, along with Mary Lane and Cecilia Blomberg, founded Pacific Rim Tapestries, a collaborative tapestry studio specializing in large scale work for public, corporate and residential spaces.
-She is a member of Tapestry Artists of Puget Sound and is the Exhibition Chair for ATA.
+She is a member of Tapestry Artists of Puget Sound and is a former Exhibition Chair for ATA.